Battle of Mormant: Mormant

 Pahlen sent messengers to Nangis pleading for assistance, but Ignaz Splény de Miháldi's division had already marched off leaving only Anton Leonhard von Hardegg's Austrian division from Wrede's V Corps.
 Hardegg had some infantry battalions in Nangis and two cavalry regiments in Bailly.
 The Austrian division commander declined to assist his ally and ordered an immediate retreat.
 However, before they could get away, the two Austrian cavalry regiments were disordered by the fleeing Cossacks and then scattered by Piré's and August Lamotte's horsemen.
 The Russian infantry's withdrawal continued, leaving a trail of casualties from artillery fire.
 On the outskirts of Grandpuits they were finally brought to halt by Ludot's brigade which was now blocking the Russian line of retreat.
 Surrounded and hammered by artillery, the Russian battalions were all overrun by cavalry charges.
 The final square was broken when charged simultaneously by the brigades of Ludot and Ismert.

 The Russians probably lost one-third of their cavalry and admitted the loss of 2,114-foot soldiers.
 The French claimed 9–12 guns and 40 caissons captured while the Russians said they saved two cannons.
 The French cavalry commanders reported losing 150 horsemen and Gérard reported only 30 casualties.
 Pahlen's survivors dispersed over the French countryside.
 Another authority stated that Pahlen lost 2,000 men and 10 guns.
-The Reval and Selenginsk Regiments lost so many men that they were withdrawn to Plock in Poland to reorganize.
+The Reval and Selenginsk Regiments lost so many men that they were withdrawn to Płock in Poland to reorganize.